xjning03/CPT113_Group42_Hackathon2/README.md

 ## 2. Project Features:
 - Multiple Player Game
-   - A two-player game in which each participant independently makes decisions.
+   - A two-player game in which each player independently makes decisions.

 - Saving and loading history capabilities
-   - Choose options (Y or y) to continue the game or (N or n) to quit the game after each chapter.
-If the player chooses to quit the game, the player can save their game progress and resume where they left off at a later time for convenience and continuity.
-The game progress is stored into two files, each file for each player.
-Everytime the game starts, the two files that store players’ data will be read by the program, if there is data inside the file, the data (places and action players choose) will print out and players can continue to the chapters or places they haven’t explored, otherwise if there is no data inside, players will start the game from the beginning.
+   - Choose options ('Y' or 'y') to continue the game or ('N' or 'n') to quit the game after each chapter.
+If the player chooses to quit the game, they can save their game progress and resume where they left off later for convenience and continuity.
+The game progress is stored in two files for each player.
+Every time the game starts, the two files that store players' data will be read by the program; if there is data inside the file, the data (places and actions players choose) will print out, and players can continue to the chapters or places they haven't explored, otherwise if there is no data inside, players will start the game from the beginning.

 - Diverse Chapters and Scenes Set in Several Locations
    - Explore a series of diverse chapters and scenes set in several locations.
 Play the game's interactive storyline as you delve into settings like a basketball court, library, cafe, cinema, and theme park.
 Each location has different scenes and options for players to shape their relationship with our main character and influence the outcome of the game.

-- Choice-based Gameplay
+- Multiple Choice-based Gameplay
-   - Choose options (A, B, or C) that correspond to your character's behaviours, thoughts, and emotions when making decisions at crucial points in time.
+   - Choose options (A, B, or C) that correspond to your character's behaviours, thoughts, and emotions when making decisions at crucial times.

 - Establishing relationships
    - Use action options to engage with Jackson in order to forge bonds and shape the dynamics of the interactions in the game.